ldsands/UsefulCodeSnippets/other_software/Linux/manjaro.md

     # yay -S obs-studio obs-backgroundremoval
     ```

+- Install [Wine](https://www.winehq.org/) so that I can use some Windows applications; namely PDF X-Change Editor and TextAloud 4. <!-- TODO: I'm still working on this. -->
+    - `yay -S wine`

 ## Notes on Installation Issues

 - If there is no audio device then install the audio firmware using the command below then restart the computer.